mne-tools/mne-python/doc/glossary.rst

         idealized point sources (dipoles) located on the cortical surface.

     epochs
-        Epochs are chunks of data extracted from raw continuous data.
-Typically, they correspond to the trials of an experimental design.
+        Epochs (sometimes called "trials" in other software packages) are equal-length spans of data extracted from raw continuous data.
+Usually, epochs are extracted around stimulus events or experimental trials (as defined by the experimenter in their study), though sometimes sequential or overlapping epochs are extracted (e.g., for analysis of resting-state activity).
 See :class:`Epochs` for the API of the corresponding object class, and :ref:`tut-epochs-class` for a narrative overview.

     evoked
         Evoked data are obtained by averaging epochs.
 Typically, an evoked object